TrueBitFoundation/truebit-os/README.md

 cd /wasm-ports/samples/chess
 node send.js <text>
 ```
 Checks a game of chess.
 For example the players could use a state channel to play a match.
-If there is a disagreement, then the gaem can be posted to Truebit.
+If there is a disagreement, then the game can be posted to Truebit.
 This will always work for state channels, because both parties have the data available.
 Source at https://github.com/TrueBitFoundation/wasm-ports/blob/v2/samples/chess/chess.cpp
 Doesn't implement all the rules, and not much tested.